Rab Butler: Background

 In July 1941, Butler was appointed President of the Board of Education, his first Cabinet post.
 Some writers, such as Addison, suggest that Education was a backwater and that Churchill offered him it or a diplomatic post to remove him from the more sensitive Foreign Office.
 However, he had been keen to leave the Foreign Office.
 Michael Jago argues that the promotion was not, contrary to Butler's own later insinuations, intended as an insult.

 Butler proved to be one of the most radical reforming ministers on the home front.
-The main problem standing in the way of education reform was the question of integrating church schools into the state system, which had bedevilled Balfour's Act in 1902.
+The main problem standing in the way of education reform was the question of integrating church schools into the state system, which had bedevilled Balfour's Education Act 1902.
 Churchill did not want a new bill and replied that "we cannot have party politics in wartime".
 Churchill warned him not to "raise the 1902 controversy during the war".
 Butler later wrote that having seen the Promised Land, "I was damned if I was going to die in the Land of Moab.
 Basing myself on long experience of Churchill over the India Bill, I decided to disregard what he said and go straight ahead".